Alzheimer's medications, drugs, therapies

 While the amyloid hypothesis, the idea that Alzheimer’s is largely caused by the accumulation of beta-amyloid, has long dominated the development of disease-modification drugs, many therapies in the pipeline have attempted the anti-amyloid approach and failed.

 Thus, even before the FDA’s controversial approval of Aduhelm, scientists were already starting to expand their horizons.
-Investigational therapies aimed at modifying the course of Alzheimer’s are targeting an increasingly broad array of biological mechanisms, from tau and inflammation to viruses to the gut microbiome.
+Investigational therapies aimed at modifying the course of Alzheimer’s are targeting an increasingly broad array of biological mechanisms, from tau and inflammation, to viruses, to the gut microbiome.

 With the hopes of accelerating the search for effective therapies, scientists are also repurposing drugs as potential Alzheimer’s treatments, such as anti-diabetic and cardiovascular drugs.
 Instead of a “silver bullet,” experts agree that a combination of these innovations will be the way to slow, and maybe one day stop, the Alzheimer’s epidemic.